 Keeping your home cool and comfortable requires your indoor and outdoor air conditioner units to work together.
 But there are some aesthetically pleasing ways to cover that outdoor unit (the AC condenser) without sacrificing your cooling power.

 Check out these fun (safe!) ways to hide your outdoor AC unit.
-And make sure to read our rules for air conditioner clearance to keep your system running smooth.
+And make sure to read our rules for air conditioner clearance to keep your system running smoothly.

 Plant a Hedge